 Platforms: Windows, Web App, Mac OS, IOS, Android

 There are many alternatives to the most popular applications and services to the popular video conferencing services, such as Zoom.
-And, you don't have to pay for few of the services, unlike for the services by big corporates, like Google Meet and Microsoft Teams.
+And, you don't have to pay for few of the services, unlike for the services by big corporate, like Google Meet and Microsoft Teams.
 Alternatives range from Open source to closed source, from free-to-use to paid tiers for more features.
 Few applications even have games integrated in the platform such as in Talky, and HouseParty.

 Looking for more options?